kourge/ts-brand/README.md

 are no constraints on what the branding type must be.
 It does not have to be a string literal type, even though it often is.

+The third way is to define a branded type using an empty enum.
+In TypeScript, enums are nominally typed: two structurally identical enums are not considered the same type.
+This prevents two enum-branded types from ever being conflated for one another.

 Examples:

 ```ts